0x78654C/CIARE/README.md

  With Live Share you can work on same project/file in same time with another person.

- Project is based on https://dotnet.microsoft.com/en-us/apps/aspnet/signalr .
+ Project is based on https://dotnet.microsoft.com/en-us/apps/aspnet/signalr library.

  Requirements:
  A hosted CIARE Live Share API: https://github.com/0x78654C/CIARELiveShareAPI